 If decking the halls for the holidays feels like an overwhelming chore on top of hosting family and friends, wrapping gifts, and spreading holiday cheer, consider being a minimalist.
 Minimalism doesn't mean having no decor at all; it means having less, more quality decor.
 (Bonus: you'll likely end up with an understated Nordic feel.)

-If you're ready to scale back on your holiday decor (while still creating a gorgeous, festive space) we've... rounded up some beautiful minimalist decorating ideas you can copy in an afternoon—like this stunning copper and twig wall hanging from Erika Rax.Continue to 2 of 10 below.
+If you're ready to scale back on your holiday decor (while still creating a gorgeous, festive space), glean inspiration from some beautiful minimalist decorating ideas you can copy in an afternoon.

 Rethink Your Wreath

 At first glance, this wreath by Valiance Home may not seem super minimalist.
 But consider what you usually see in a holiday wreath: glassy baubles, twisting, ribbon, a fake dusting of snow, plastic snowflakes, twinkling lights, and a huge bow.
 This wreath goes a more minimal, natural route with some extra added greenery and dried orange slices.

 07 of 16

 Sprinkling Christmas decor around your house doesn't have to feel overwhelming or overpowering.
 Finding Lovely's kitchen window is adorned simply with a garland, but still feels festive and cheerful.
 Look to other large rectangular features (like bookshelves and headboards) to add similar green accents to.